Notice of Intended Prosecution (NIP)

 I have been served with a Notice of Intended Prosecution but I do not hold a UK licence.
 How does this affect matters?

-If you were the driver at the time of the alleged offence, you should reply confirming your details.
+If you were the driver at the time of the alleged offence, you should reply confirming your details within 28 days.
+The Police will then decide how to proceed.
+If you hold an EU licence, you can accept a Fixed Penalty.

 When should I seek legal advice?